|

 If they don’t have these qualities, then they should not be

-leaders.
+were.
 In

 verse 3 he tells Timothy “to endure hardship as a good soldier…”